Kadıköy: Transport

-The major Haydarpaşa Terminal of the Turkish State Railways is located close to Kadıköy's centre and was opened in 1908 as the terminus of the İstanbul-Baghdad and İstanbul-Damascus-Medina railways.
+The major Haydarpaşa Terminal of the Turkish State Railways is located close to Kadıköy's centre and was opened in 1908 as the terminus of the Istanbul-Baghdad and Istanbul-Damascus-Medina railways.
 The terminal closed due to infrastructure works in 2013 and reopened in 2018, serving east- and south-bound international, domestic and regional trains.

-The Söğütlüçeşme railway station, the next station after Haydarpaşa Terminal, is the terminus of the Metrobus line to European side of İstanbul.
+The Söğütlüçeşme railway station, the next station after Haydarpaşa Terminal, is the terminus of the Metrobus line to European side of Istanbul.

 The M4 line of the Istanbul Metro runs from Kadıköy to Tavşantepe daily between 6:00 and 23:57.

 The centre of Kadıköy today is the transportation hub for people commuting between the Asian side of the city and the European side across the Bosphorus.
 There is a large bus and minibus terminal next to the ferry quay.
 Ferries are the most dominantly visible form of transport in Kadıköy, and the central market area is adjacent to the ferry quay.

 Public transportation with terminus in Kadıköy: